 Scan one of the following codes to program the scanner for USB PC Keyboard or USB Macintosh Keyboard.
-Scanning these codes also adds a CR and LF.
+Scanning these codes also adds a CR and LF for Voyager 1200g and adds CR for Voyager 1202g and 1202g-BF.

 USB Keyboard (PC)